 - Hammer, wire and handle

-Steps to maintain your discus:
+Steps to change your hammer:

 Note: It is sensible to take the hammer off first if removing both the hammer and the handle.
 This avoids the heavy hammer dangling around in the way when working on the handle.